jasc2v8/CSharpHotkey/README.md

 ## Objectives
 This is a continuation of my COVID-19 pandemic projects to pass the time until the world gets back to work and it's safe to socialize once again.

-My hobbyist programming background is Basic, AutoIT, Free Pascal, AutoHotkey as well as Microsoft Excel macros.
+My hobbyist programming background is Visual Basic, AutoIT, Free Pascal, AutoHotkey as well as Microsoft Excel macros.
 I was always curios about C programming but never made the plunge to learn it.

 For my first project, I started with [AHKEZ](https://github.com/jasc2v8/AHKEZ).
 It was fun and I learned a lot, then needed another project.